José Canga Argüelles: Biography

 He took an active part in the Spanish resistance to Napoleon in a civil capacity and was an energetic member of the cortes of 1812.
 On the return of the Bourbon line in 1814, Canga-Argüelles was sent into exile in the province of Valencia.

 On the restoration in 1820 of the constitution of 1812, he was appointed minister of finance.
-He continued at this post till the spring of 1821, distinguishing himself by the zeal and ability with which he sought to reform the finances of Spain.
+He continued at this post until the spring of 1821, distinguishing himself by the zeal and ability with which he sought to reform the finances of Spain.
 It was high time; for the annual deficit was greater than the entire revenue itself, and landed and other property was, to an unheard-of extent, monopolized by the priests.

 The measures he proposed had been only partially enforced, when the action of the king with regard to the ministry, of which he was a member, obliged him to resign.
-Thereafter, as a member of the Moderate Liberal party, Canga-Argüelles advocated constitutional government and financial reform, till the overthrow of the constitution in 1823, when he fled to England.
-He did not return to Spain till 1829, and did not again appear in public life, being appointed keeper of the archives at Simancas.
+Thereafter, as a member of the Moderate Liberal party, Canga-Argüelles advocated constitutional government and financial reform, until the overthrow of the constitution in 1823, when he fled to England.
+He did not return to Spain until 1829, and did not again appear in public life, being appointed keeper of the archives at Simancas.